Skip to main content

 • What the Data Principal can do to protect themselves

 Vague notifications that obscure the nature or severity of the breach do not satisfy the obligation.
 The Act requires transparency, not damage control.
+The same plain-language standard that governs a privacy notice applies to breach notifications.

 Timeline Requirements